michelleconville/drizzle-and-shade/README.md

 * Display a comprehensive list of umbrellas.
 * Categorise products based on different criteria such as price, rating and category.
-* Provide detailed product information including images, description and price.
+* Provide detailed product information including images, description and stock levels, if low or out of stock.

 Shopping bag and Checkout